margarethogg/sg_brand_guide/brand_guidelines/08_illustration.md

 	</figure>
 </section>

 Our brand illustrations are bright but not garish.
-For a palette based on our brand colors, please refer to the [Resources](resources/01_resources.md) section of this guide.
+For a palette based on our brand colors, please contact [design@shiftgig.com](mailto:design@shiftgig.com).

 ##ILLUSTRATION DOS & DON'TS